Page Last Modified Jul 17, 2014

 A: The Unified Commencement Ceremony honors the graduating students from all of the university's schools and colleges.
 It features the pomp and circumstance expected of a traditional Commencement celebration but with a New Orleans twist.
 At this ceremony you can expect to see the procession of graduates and faculty, the conferral of degrees and hear live jazz.

-Recent keynote speakers include President George H. W. Bush, President William J. Clinton, NBC news anchor Brian Williams, political commentators James Carville and Mary Matalin, Ellen DeGeneres, Anderson Cooper, Thomas Friedman, Lisa Jackson and His Holiness the 14th Dalai Lama.
-The 2014 keynote speaker will be internationally acclaimed musician, bandleader, composer and educator Wynton Marsalis.
+Recent keynote speakers include President George H. W. Bush, President William J. Clinton, NBC news anchor Brian Williams, political commentators James Carville and Mary Matalin, Ellen DeGeneres, Anderson Cooper, Thomas Friedman, Lisa Jackson, His Holiness the 14th Dalai Lama and Wynton Marsalis.

 Q: Can I reserve seats in the Superdome?